10 Best YouTube Alternatives to Host Your Videos

 4. Censorship fears

-Sure, some videos are borderline against YouTube’s content guidelines, but many creators feel that sometimes their content gets removed even if it doesn’t actually break any of their rules.
+Sure, some videos are borderline against YouTube’s content guidelines.
+But many creators feel their content is sometimes wrongly removed.

 5. High YouTube competition

-There’s a lot of competition on YouTube.
-With 500 hours of video being uploaded to the platform EVERY MINUTE, it’s no wonder that a lot of new creators struggle.
+YouTube is like every creator’s first stop for earning and visibility.
+There’s a lot of competition on the platform.
+With 500 hours of video uploaded to the platform EVERY MINUTE, many new creators struggle.

-Because of that, many are opting to also upload their videos or move altogether to one of the many YouTube alternatives out there.
+Because of that, many are also opting to upload their videos to one of the many YouTube competitors.

 6. Reach out a bigger audience